Our purpose

 From the genesis of an idea that all stories, voices and talent should be heard and seen these two set out to change the screen and media industry.

-Having created the original Tropfest film "Be My Brother" Eleanor and Genevieve delivered on the first fully inclusively made film with people with intellectual disability.
+Having created the original Tropfest winning film "Be My Brother" Eleanor and Genevieve delivered the first fully inclusively made film with people with intellectual disability and together founded Bus Stop Films.

-Following the success of "Be My Brother" Eleanor headed off to the US becoming a well respected Producer for companies like Funny or Die and Hartbeat and Genevieve became an Emerging Leader in 2019 at Telstra Business Women's Awards and an award-winning writer/director, with work showcased at various Oscar qualifying film festival and the United Nations.
+Following the success of "Be My Brother" Eleanor headed off to the US becoming a well respected Producer for companies like Funny or Die and Hartbeat and Genevieve became an leader in inclusive filmmaking and a multi-award-winning writer/director, with work showcased at various Oscar qualifying film festivals and the United Nations.

-They both continue to advocate for inclusion in screen media and television industry and in 2024 were reunited to bring to life the first ever Feature Film for Bus Stop Films - "Boss Cat".
+They both continue to advocate for inclusion in the screen media and television industry and in 2024 were reunited to bring to life Bus Stop’s first ever feature film"Boss Cat".

 Our award winning Programs are taught by industry professionals with the assistance of dedicated disability support workers.
 The Programs provide participants with the ability to develop community and industry connections, whilst building and enhancing their skills and capacity in the screen and commercial industry.